iic-jku/da_etcs/README.md

-# A Tool for creating VSS Layouts for Rail Networks and for verifying and optimizing Train Schedules written in C++
+# A Tool for the Generation, Verification and Optimization of ETCS Train Layouts/Schedules

 Developers: Tom Peham and Robert Wille
 ## Overview

 The European Train Control System (ETCS) strives to harmonize and improve train control systems throughout Europe.
 One particular aspect is the utilization of virtual subsections which allow for a much higher degree of freedom and provide significant potential for increasing the efficiency in today’s train schedules.
 However, exploiting this potential is a highly non-trivial task which, thus far, mainly relied on manual labor.
-In our work, we aim for introducing methods for design automation which aid designers of corresponding railway networks and train schedules.
+In our work at the [Institute for Integrated Circuits](http://iic.jku.at/eda/) of the [Johannes Kepler University Linz](https://jku.at), we aim for introducing methods for design automation which aid designers of corresponding railway networks and train schedules.

-In a first attempt, we developed an inital solution which utilizes satisfiability solvers to generate, verify, and optimize train layout and/or schedules.
+In a first attempt (described in [[1]](https://iic.jku.at/files/eda/2021_date_automatic_design_verification_level3_etcs.pdf)), we developed an initial solution which utilizes satisfiability solvers to generate, verify, and optimize train layout and/or schedules.

+[[1]](https://iic.jku.at/files/eda/2021_date_automatic_design_verification_level3_etcs.pdf) Robert Wille and Tom Peham and Judith Przigoda and Nils Przigoda. **"Towards Automatic Design and Verification for Level 3 of the European Train Control System"**.
+Design, Automation and Test in Europe (DATE), 2021 ([pdf]( https://iic.jku.at/files/eda/2021_date_automatic_design_verification_level3_etcs.pdf))

+If you have any questions, feel free to contact us via iic-etcs@jku.at [Link!] or by creating an issue on GitHub.

 ## Usage